PaulNWms/SurfingWithStyleHugo/content/practice/chords/chord_prog-Back_In_The_USSR.md

 ---
-title: "chord prog:Back In The USSR"
+title: "Back In The USSR"
 tags: [chord prog]
 ---